wp-plugins/design-approval-system/readme.txt

 == Frequently Asked Questions ==

+= When I install the extension the DAS plugin disappears from the plugins area. whats wrong? =

+We are still debugging this issue.
+Please just re-install and activate DAS plugin.
+Your DAS posts/settings should stay intact.

 = My client and I are not getting the emails? =

 IMPORTANT: Please be sure to let your clients know that for the first design emails you send they will most likely have to look in their Spam/Trash!
 After they find it they will need to mark it as "not spam".